hazelcast/hazelcast-reference-manual/src/IntegratingOpenSSL.md

 Install OpenSSL.
 Make sure that you are installing 1.0.1 or 1.0.2 releases.
 Please refer to its documentation at [github.com/openssl](https://github.com/openssl/openssl/blob/master/INSTALL).

-On the major distributions OpenSSL is installed by default.
+On the major distributions, OpenSSL is installed by default.
 Make sure the OpenSSL version is not suffering from the [Heartbleed Bug](http://heartbleed.com).

 ### Apache Portable Runtime library